MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### ReopenAfterGUIInstall

 DO NOT USE.
-If set to TRUE, MAU GUI will open on first launch.
+If set to TRUE, MAU GUI opens on first launch.
 This preference will be removed after the first GUI launch following MAU update.

 | Category | Details |
 | --- | --- |